 Cash provided by operating activities was \$23.5 million in the first three months of Fiscal 2014 compared to \$7.6 million in the first three months of Fiscal 2013.
-The \$15.9 million increase in cash flow from operating activities from last year reflects increases in cash flow from changes in accounts payable, accounts receivable and inventory of \$9.8 million, \$9.5 million and \$4.2 million, respectively, offset by a \$4.6 million decrease in cash flow from changes in other accrued liabilities.
-The \$9.8 million increase in cash flow from changes in accounts payable was due to changes in buying patterns and payment terms negotiated with individual vendors.
+The \$15.9 million increase in cash flow from operating activities from last year reflects increases in cash flow from changes in accounts payable, accounts receivable and inventory of \$9.8 million, \$9.5 million and \$4.2 million, respectively, offset by a \$10.3 million decrease in cash flow from changes in other accrued liabilities.
+The \$9.8 million increase in cash flow from changes in buying patterns and payment terms negotiated with individual vendors.
 The \$9.5 million increase in cash flow from changes in accounts receivable was due to decreased wholesale sales in Licensed Brands in this year's first quarter compared to increased footwear wholesale sales in the first quarter last year and improved collections in Lids Team Sports.
 The \$4.2 million increase in cash flow from inventory reflects increases in retail inventory offset by decreased inventory in the wholesale businesses.
-The \$4.6 million decrease in cash flow from other accrued liabilities reflects decreased bonus accruals.
+The \$10.3 million decrease in cash flow from other accrued liabilities reflects decreased bonus accruals.